3 tips to get your startup’s content the views and non-fake news coverage it deserves

 While headlines trigger clicks, your content’s value must outweigh the audience’s time-cost of viewing it.
 This means knowing your audience’s demands, and blasting an identical post to each social network is pointless because each site fulfills a unique need.

 While Facebook users tend to prefer newsworthy stories, Instagram is more for casual photos.
 Judging on the site, the content you post will cause different reactions.
-Last year, Facebook initiated their “reaction” feature vs its solo “like” button which has opened up a wide range of ways for people respond to posts.
+Last year, Facebook initiated their “reaction” feature vs its solo “like” button which has opened up a wide range of ways for people to respond to posts.